spartalab/aim/README.md

 This is revised from the AIM codebase authored by Tsz-Chiu Au, available here: http://www.cs.utexas.edu/~aim/

-Make sure you have Java and Maven installed.
-To install Maven in Ubuntu, run `sudo apt-get install maven`.

 Run the following commands at the first level.

 ```